mdavids/rfc/content/draft-davids-forsalereg-08.md

 ~~~

 The above example is a valid "fcod=" content tag that includes the
-string ";ftxt=", which may be confusing, as it does not actually
+string ";ftxt=" in the content value, which may be confusing,
-represent an "ftxt=" content tag.
+as it does not actually represent an "ftxt=" content tag.

 Because the format of the content part is not strictly defined in this
 document, processors **MAY** apply the robustness principle of being